Palo Alto Utility Rate Relief

 The United States Department of Labor announced new action

 regarding how American workers and employers will benefit from the protections and relief offered by the Emergency Paid Sick Leave Act and Emergency Family and Medical Leave Expansion Act, both part of the Families First Coronavirus Response Act (FFCRA).
 FFCRA requires certain employers to provide their employees with paid sick leave and expanded family and medical leave for specified reasons related to the public health emergency.
 These provisions will apply from April 1, 2020 through December 31, 2020.
 Go here

 for more.
 You can learn more about the expanded paid leave rules in the Department of Labor’s Fact Sheet for Employers

 Paycheck Protection Program

-Federal Tax Deadlines Delayed
+Federal Tax Deadlines Changed

 The United States Small Business Administration Disaster Loan applications are now open, go to the application link if you own a California business wishing to apply for a disaster loan related to economic damage from the Coronavirus health crisis.
 Contact the Small Business Administration Disaster Loan center by calling (800) 659-2955.